WHO investigative team visits Wuhan market at heart of first virus outbreak | ExBulletin

 WHO investigative team visits Wuhan market at heart of first virus outbreak

-Members of a WHO team investigating the origins of Covid-19 arrived at the closed Huanan Seafood wholesale market in Wuhan on Sunday.

-WUHAN, China: A team of experts from the World Health Organization (WHO) investigating the origins of Covid-19 visited a market in Wuhan on Sunday where one of the first clusters of reported infections is appeared over a year ago.
+Wuhan, China – A team of WHO experts investigating the origins of COVID-19 visited a market in Wuhan on Sunday where one of the first clusters of reported infections emerged over a year ago.

-Members of the group arrived at the Huanan seafood market – which has been closed since January last year – entering its barricaded premises as guards quickly prevented others from entering, reporters say AFP present at the scene.
+Members of the group arrived at the Huanan seafood market which has been sealed since January last year by entering its barricaded premises as guards quickly prevented others from entering, according to reporters on square.

 The mission, delayed by China and weighed down by political baggage, aims to explore how the virus passed from animal to human.

-But with the travel fieldwork element in its infancy, WHO officials have already downplayed expectations of finding the source of a virus that has killed more than two million people and devastated the global economy. .
+But with the field element of the trip in its infancy, World Health Organization officials have already downplayed expectations of finding the source of a virus that has killed more than 2 million people and devastated the economy. global.

 On Sunday, the WHO team arrived at Huanan market as part of a long planned trip now closely monitored by Chinese authorities.

+Team member Peter Daszak tweeted after the market tour that the group was doing “very important site visits … wholesale market first and Huanan seafood market earlier.”

+“Very informative and essential for our joint teams to understand the epidemiology of COVID as it began to spread at the end of 2019,” he said.

-Experts did not answer any questions and a member of the team shrugged and lifted the window of the car when asked what his expectations were for the visit.
+Experts did not answer questions in person, and a member of the team shrugged and rolled the window of the car when asked about his expectations for the visit.

 Security personnel told reporters outside to leave and rocked a large ladder a photographer was sitting on for a better view.

-Later, in response to a question about whether the experts were happy with the access granted, a member of the mission raised a thumbs up.
+Later, in response to a question posed about whether the experts were happy with the access, a member of the mission raised a thumb.

 Earlier this week, state-owned media Global Times published a report downplaying Huanan’s importance as an early epicenter of the virus, saying “subsequent investigations” suggested the market was not the source of the epidemic.

-On Sunday, the tabloid argued that “the possibility that the coronavirus was transmitted from cold chain products in Wuhan, or more specifically, the Huanan wet market … cannot be ruled out.”
+On Sunday, the tabloid argued that “the possibility of the coronavirus being transmitted from cold chain products in Wuhan, or more specifically, to the Huanan wet market … cannot be excluded.”

 Chinese authorities have identified wild animals sold in the market as a likely source of the outbreak in the early stages of the pandemic, cracking down on the trade in exotic animals in response.